 Vaccination mandate hiring manager guidance

-Under Governor Inslee’s Proclamation 21-14.1, all employees of Washington higher education institutions are required to be fully vaccinated by October 18, 2021 as a condition of employment unless a medical or religious exemption is approved.
+Governor Inslee’s Proclamation 21-14.2 requires all employees of Washington higher education institutions to be fully vaccinated against COVID-19 as a condition of employment unless a medical or religious exemption is approved.

-The proclamation is effective immediately and the deadline to provide proof that an individual is fully vaccinated is October 18, 2021.
 Being fully vaccinated means that an individual is at least two weeks past their final dose of an authorized COVID-19 vaccine regimen.
-Therefore, individuals will need to receive the second shot of a two-shot vaccine regimen or the single shot of the one-dose regimen by no later than October 4, 2021.
-If a candidate is being hired after October 18, they must be fully vaccinated as of their first day of employment.
+Final candidates must be fully vaccinated as of their first day of employment.

 All UWHIRES job postings have been updated with the following paragraph to alert applicants of vaccination as a condition of employment:

-Per Governor Inslee’s Proclamation 21-14.1, employees of higher education and healthcare institutions must be fully vaccinated against COVID-19 no later than October 18, 2021 unless a medical or religious exemption is approved.
+Governor Inslee’s Proclamation 21-14.2 requires employees of higher education and healthcare institutions to be fully vaccinated against COVID-19 unless a medical or religious exemption is approved.
 Being fully vaccinated means that an individual is at least two weeks past their final dose of an authorized COVID-19 vaccine regimen.
 As a condition of employment, newly hired employees will be required to provide proof of their COVID-19 vaccination.
 View the Final candidate guide to COVID-19 vaccination requirement webpage for information about the medical or religious exemption process for final candidates.

 This statement is also included on hr.uw.edu/jobs and in the “Thank you for applying email” that candidates automatically receive from UWHIRES.